lukegniwecki/general-purpose-blockchain/README.md

 # General Purpose Blockchain
-General Purpose Blockchain I hace created as part of a Blockchain course.
+General Purpose Blockchain I have created in Python as part of a Blockchain course.